fzhu0628/Adaptive-Worker-Grouping-for-Communication-Efficient-and-Straggler-Tolerant-Distributed-SGD/README.md

 * G-CADA demonstrates clear advantages over benchmark algorithms in terms of time efficiency, communication cost, and computational cost.

+For more detailed information, please refer to our full paper: [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9834752) or [arXiv](https://arxiv.org/abs/2201.04301).
 ## Code Description

 - The implementation in `linear_regression_ps.py` simulates a *linear regression* model using the **MNIST** dataset and a *quadratic error loss* function.